Sldcmmnt/sldcmmnt.github.io/EN_index.md

 <br>

 ## Community
-We embed this vision into society by a growing communnity of governemental and public organisations, researchers, organisations in health, energy and other domains.
+We embed this vision into society by a growing communnity of governmental and public organisations, researchers, organisations in health, energy and other domains.

 Since we are founded in the Netherlands our Dutch website is for now more extensive with information [>> Go to Dutch website](https://www.solidcommunity.nl). <br>